Heart of America Sports Attractions: Under Jim Crockett Promotions

 In 1986, Geigel sold the promotion to Jim Crockett Promotions owner Jim Crockett, Jr., who ran the territory from September 1986 until February 1987, where Bob Geigel bought the promotion back and co partnered with George Petraski.

 World Wrestling Alliance

 After stepping down as chairman of the NWA, Geigel withdrew his promotion from the NWA in late 1987 and formed a new sanctioning body known as the "World Wrestling Alliance" in an attempt to compete with the national expansion of Jim Crockett and Vince McMahon.
 The move did not pay off and Geigel closed the WWA in 1989.

 Central-States Championship Wrestling

 The NWA Central States Heavyweight Championship is currently controlled by the NWA affiliate Central-States Championship Wrestling (CCW).

 Tape library

-The promotion's classic tape library is currently owned by WWE, who obtained through their purchase of World Championship Wrestling, the previous owners of the library.
+The promotion's classic tape library is currently owned by Justin Race, son of Harley Race.
+As of 2024, Race has been distributing the footage through platforms such as The Savoldi Family's Ultimate Classic Wrestling Network and Joe Dombrowski's Pro Wrestling Library.